AdrianVollmer/Crack-O-Matic/doc/motivation/index.rst

 Online Password Guessing Attacks
 --------------------------------

-In online password guessting attacks, you try to guess passwords against a live service.
+In online password guessing attacks, you try to guess passwords against a live service.
 It may be your internal Kerberos service or a service that you expose to the internet, such as an Outlook Web Application, RDP or an SSH service.
 Now, these shouldn't be exposed to the internet without